Smoky Oven Baked Salmon with Horseradish Sauce

-I wanted it to be a real grownup party… The kind where we provided everything, for the sake of elegance, hospitality, and quality-control, and no one brought food or drinks.
+I felt very very mature.
+And I wanted it to be a real grownup party… The kind where we provided everything, for the sake of elegance, hospitality, and quality-control, and no one brought food or drinks.
 (A Type-A tendency I’ve let go over the years.)

 The problem was, I’d never made that many dishes all by myself.
 I’d always had my mom, or several friends to cook with, when hosting a get-together.

 The day of the party I felt completely overwhelmed.

 Fortunately for me, an older and wiser friend had anticipated this, and brought me a traditional Smoked Salmon Recipe with Creamy Horseradish Sauce to serve at the party.

 She brought it over several hours before the party started and told me to cross a couple recipes off my list.
 The salmon would be more than enough to fill in the gaps.

 At first, I was hesitant… Change my plans last minute?

 Yet, I gave in to her kind advice and generous gift.
 And the party was a huge success!